Gowiem/terraform-workshops/terraform-fundamentals/exercises/0-setup/README.md

 ## Pull the exercises repository

-The next thing we need to do is pull this repository down so we can use it in future modules.
+The next thing we need to do is pull this repository down so we can use it in future exercises.
 Run the following to do this:

 ```bash
 mkdir -p workshop